usatlas/docs/jupyter/SLACJupyterExtraFuncs.md

 python3 -m pip install dask-jobqueue distributed
 ````

-If your home directory is in AFS, ssh to ocio-gpu01 and run the following command:
+If your home directory is in AFS, ssh to ocio-gpu01.slac.stanford.edu and run the following command:
 ```
 singularity exec -B /cvmfs,/gpfs,/scratch,/nfs,/afs /cvmfs/atlas.sdcc.bnl.gov/jupyter/t3s/slac/singularity/atlas-slac-w-slurm-cli-20200714.sif python3 -m pip install dask-jobqueue distributed
 ```
-To test whether your pycuda works, try [this python script](dask.slurm.test.py.txt) in JupyterLab.
+To test whether it works, try [this python script](dask.slurm.test.py.txt) in JupyterLab.
 Please pay to the line `python="/usr/bin/python3"` in the script - do not forget about it.